Scalebound: Development

 Kamiya cited the 1987 Dragon Slayer action role-playing game Sorcerian as inspiration, including its fantasy theme, "gigantic monsters," different scenarios, "expansive possibilities", "tons of adventures" and enemies such as a hydra boss and "lots of amazing dragons".
 He also cited the 1987 PC-8801 MA release of the action role-playing game Hydlide 3, noting the influence of its "hardcore game design", as well as the dragons of the role-playing video game Dragon Quest.

 The game's world, Draconis, features a giant mushroom that grows extensively.
 Pulse energy emanates from it that serves as the life foundation of every existing creature in the game.
 According to Yong-hee Cho, the game's art director, the Pulse took inspiration from the Force of Star Wars fame.
 Draconis is described to be non-linear which encourages exploration.
 When designing the game's world, the team hoped to strike a balance between realism and imagination.
 As a result, 80% of the game's world would be based on earth's landscape, while the remaining 20% would be environments shaped by the Pulse energy.
 According to Cho, when he first pitched his original enemy designs to Kamiya, they were rejected because they were considered to be too exaggerated.
 Kamiya later said that he wanted the enemies to be more realistic.
 In addition, the difficulty of enemies is not scaled according to Drew's strength and level, as Platinum hoped that without scaled difficulty, players can experience a sense of victory when they return to earlier areas to defeat easier enemies.
 Despite that, enemies behaviors change during the second encounter.

 The initial deal between PlatinumGames and Microsoft was facilitated by agent Ben Judd.
 The game was officially announced at Microsoft Studios' press conference at E3 2014 with a cinematic trailer.
 The game missed E3 2015, but the game's gameplay was shown at Gamescom 2015, alongside Crackdown 3 and Quantum Break.
 The game's four-player co-operative multiplayer mode was also announced.
 Scalebound was set to be released worldwide for the Xbox One in late 2016 but was later delayed to 2017.
 The game's cancellation was announced on January 9, 2017.

 Reflecting on the game's cancellation in May 2019, Platinum studio head Atsushi Inaba said it "wasn't easy" to see publisher Microsoft receive criticism for the decision as he felt "both sides failed", and that, ultimately, the game "didn't do all of the things that we needed to do as a developer".
 In February 2020, Inaba said that while Scalebound remains an intellectual property fully owned by Microsoft, PlatinumGames would want to return to it if given the opportunity to.

 In a video interview with Cutscenes, Kamiya apologized for the game's cancellation and stated the development team were not experienced enough in creating a title with an emphasis on online features.

+In September 2026, Kamiya stated that he's interested to revive the game.